Uco Egmond

 Eppo, by Uco Egmond

+Uco Egmond was born in Eindhoven in 1948.
+His father had his own music shop and was later co-owner of the famous Egmond Guitar factory.
 After his studies in industrial design at the T.H.
-Delft, Uco Egmond began his artistic career with some advertising assignments.
+Delft, Egmond began his artistic career with some advertising assignments.
 He started drawing comics in 1973, and made his debut with the gag strip 'Eppo' in the magazine Pep.
 The strip was a big hit, and when the magazines Pep and Sjors merged in 1975, they continued under the name Eppo.
-Egmond became a versatile artist for the magazine.
+Egmond became a versatile artist for this magazine.

 Falco en Donjon, by Uco Egmond